Submissions

 1. Title – concise and descriptive.

-2. Abstract – up to 250 words; summarize the aim, methodology, key results, and conclusions.
+2. Abstract – should not exceed to 250 words; summarize the aim, methodology, key results, and conclusions.

 3. Keywords – 3–6 words, preferably aligned with MeSH terms.